fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 Particularly when using a relational database, it is essential to access the database directly as well.
 There are many ways to do this, there are several different graphical user interfaces, such as [pgAdmin](https://www.pgadmin.org/).
 However, we will be using Postgres [psql](https://www.postgresql.org/docs/current/app-psql.html) command-line tool.

-The database can be accessed by running _psql_ command on the Heroku server as follows (note that the command parameters depend on connect url of the Heroku application):
+The database can be accessed by running _psql_ command on the Heroku server as follows (note that the command parameters depend on the connection url of the Heroku database):

 ```bash
 heroku run psql -h <host-of-postgres-addon> -p 5432 -U <username> <dbname> -a <app-name>